teamallnighter/con-prop/about.md

   icon: "/uploads/2021/01/13/1543482.svg"
 - heading: Banquet Room
   icon: "/uploads/2021/01/13/1940918.png"
-  description: Our properties with banquet rooms are very popular with residents.  divide
+  description: Our properties with banquet rooms are very popular with residents.
     These banquet rooms are often used to entertain and have functions, especially around the holidays.
 We assist with books, fee collection, cleaning, maintenance, and upgrades.